os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

 }
 </style>
 #### Hardware's response to M-Mode interrupt
-- The PC of the **exception instruction** is saved in mepc, and PC is set to mtvec.
+- The PC of the **exception/interrupt instruction** is saved in mepc, and PC is set to mtvec.
    - For synchronous exceptions, mepc points to the instruction that caused the exception;
-   - For interrupts(asynchronous), mepc points to next instruction after the current executing instruction.
+   - For interrupts(asynchronous), mepc points to the location where execution should be resumed after interrupt handling.
-- Set mcause according to **exception source**, and set mtval to error address or other reserved information word
+- Set mcause according to **interrupt/exception source**, and set mtval to error address or other reserved information word.
-- Set mstatus[MIE bit] to zero to **disable interrupts** and **save previous MIE value** in MPIE
+- Set mstatus[MIE bit] to zero to **disable interrupts** and **save previous MIE value** into MPIE
-     - SIE controls the global interrupt in S mode, MIE controls the global interrupt in M mode;
+     - SIE controls the global interrupt under S-Mode, MIE controls the global interrupt under M-Mode;
-     - SPIE records the value before SIE interrupt, and MPIE records the value before MIE interrupt
+     - SPIE records the value(before interruprt) of SIE, and MPIE records the previous value of MIE
-- **Save the privilege mode before the exception occurred** in MPP of mstatus, and then **change the privilege mode** to M. (MPP indicates that the privilege level before the change is S, M or U mode)
+- **Save the privilege mode before the exception occurred** into MPP of mstatus, and then **change the privilege mode** to M. (MPP indicates that the previous privilege is S, M or U mode)

 ---
 #### M-Mode interrupt handler